HadrienG/taxadb/README.md

 - [x] taxadb download: download all the required files from the ncbi ftp
 - [x] taxadb create: build the sqlite database
 - [ ] API: python library to query the database

-The sqlite database is 21G large and takes about 60h to build.
-However, you can download it from [here](http://139.162.178.46/files/taxadb/taxadb.sqlite.gz) (gzipped, 4.6G)

 ## Installation